Code-Cecilia/BotMan.py-legacy/README.md

 And that should be it.
 You can run `main.py` to run the bot.
 I'm working on a startup file, so bear with me till I finish it.

+# Instructions for Repl.it

+If you're going to host your bot on repl.it, these steps can be followed for features like 24/7 functioning without paying.

+ - Change the `replit` entry in the `config.json` to "True" - This can help you enable 24/7 functioning of your bot **without the premium plan**. (pretty cool, huh?)

+ - Delete `requirements.txt` from the Repl's project files.
+It kind-of hindered the start function for me, and I don't know why.
+You can add it later when the first boot is done, and the dependencies are installed automatically and the lock file is in place.

+ - If you follow the above point, you'll find a few Cogs fail to load.
+If that is the case, install the dependencies one by one via the shell.
+Requests, AsyncPraw, and Prsaw need to be installed separately, as of the time I am writing this.

+If you want the bot to function 24/7, you can follow these steps to enable this for free.

+ - When you run your repl, you'll see a web view pop up. (top-right in most cases).
+You need to copy the URL of this page.
+ - Make an account in [UptimeRobot](https://uptimerobot.com/)
+ - add a new monitor with these credentials

+        Monitor type: HTTP(S)
+        Friendly Name : Whatever you want
+        URL : The URL we copied earlier
+        Monitoring Interval : I'd recommend setting it to 30 minutes, but you can go as low as 5 minutes for this.
+    You don't need to change any other settings.
+Click on `Create Monitor` to create the monitor.

+ ### So how does this work?

+Good question.

+Free Repls shut down (More like sleep) after 60 minutes of inactivity.
+So we ping the bot every [x] minutes to prevent the bot from shutting down.

+That's pretty much it.
+ You can select an alert email while making the UptimeRobot Monitor to notify you if the bot goes offline, but I don't really know how far it works, since I haven't tried it yet.

 # Credits

 [CorpNewt](https://github.com/corpnewt) for [CorpBot.py](https://github.com/corpnewt/CorpBot.py), from which I ~~stole~~ got the ideas of quite a few commands from.